TurnerWard/Turner_Ward_Personal/NEWS-G/NEWSG_DetectorDisplay/README.md

 ### NEXT STEPS
+#### -> Determine a way to slow down the particles speed when producing tracks.
+Adding more points doesnt seem to work due to memory on the arduino but there way be a different better way to acheive this.
 #### -> Add in multiple laser colours (the difficult part here would be determining how to have the lasers at the same angle.
 Need a semi-transparent mirror.)
 #### -> Creating a more finalized control panel by getting or creating a button console location.
 #### -> Moving all/most components into a box and securing the components.